bethanygardner/gender-bias-names-public/analysis/exp1_analysis_supplementary.md

 ## Model 1: Condition w/o OTHER

-Effect of Name Condition (first name, last name, full name) on likelihood of a SHE response, as opposed to a HE response, with OTHER responses excluded.
+Effect of Condition (first name, last name, full name) on likelihood of a SHE response, as opposed to a HE response, with OTHER responses excluded.
 Participant and Item are again included as random intercepts, with items defined as the unique first, last and first + last name combinations.

 ``` r
 m.cond_other <- glmer(She ~ Condition + (1|Participant) + (1|Item),